EcoHub-AG/Standards/README.md

 # Standards
-Schemas for all the standards used in the data exchange via DXP or SAF
+This project contains the schemas for the standards used in the data exchange via DXP or SAF

+# Usage
+There are multiple ways to download the schemas for further use, for example for code generation.

+## 1. Git
+Directly use git to clone the repository.
+However, be aware that this will include all available standards and version.

-## Sparse Checkout
+## 2. Sparse Checkout
-To checkout only the files you need:
+Use the sparse-checkout mechanismn to directly check out the files you need via git:

 1. Clone the repository:
    ```